Three Family Generations Support Scholarships for Rural Students

 The Burrill Family

-Gladys “The Gladiator” Burrill won’t take no for an answer.
-She not only ran her first marathon at the age of 86 and became the oldest woman to complete a marathon at age 92, securing a place in the Guinness Book of World Records, but she also has encouraged young people from her rural community in Southern Oregon to pursue their own dreams through the Burrill Family Scholarship Fund of OCF.
+Gladys “The Gladiator” Burrill wouldn't take no for an answer.
+She not only ran her first marathon at the age of 86 and became the oldest woman to complete a marathon at age 92, securing a place in the Guinness Book of World Records, but she also encouraged young people from her rural community in Southern Oregon to pursue their own dreams through the Burrill Family Scholarship Fund of OCF.

 Burrill raised her family with husband, Gene, in Prospect, a Southern Oregon town with a population of 630.
 The Burrill family worked in the timber industry and then commercial real estate.
 As their success grew, they committed to giving back to their rural community, which was struggling economically.